BrokenSource/DepthFlow/readme.md

 ## 🔥 Description

-**DepthFlow** is a fast _image-to-video_ converter that turns static pictures into awesome 3D parallax animations, perfect for digital art, social media, stock footage, fillers and more.
+**DepthFlow** is a Free and Open Source _image-to-video_ converter that turns pictures into awesome 3D parallax animations, perfect for digital art, social media, stock footage, fillers and more.

 - [x] **High quality** videos with artifact-free edges and seamless loops.
 Render at any resolution, fps, native supersampling, using external SOTA Depth Estimation models.
 - [x] **Fast processing** with a heavily optimized Ray Marching GLSL Shader, fastest FFmpeg data piping using [TurboPipe](https://github.com/BrokenSource/TurboPipe), up to 8k50fps rendering with an RTX 3060-class GPU.